-GRIEVING GROUND, published by Undercover Books, is now available on Amazon in paperback and ebook format.
+GRIEVING GROUND, published by Undercover Books, is now available order from Amazon, Barnes & Noble and other book sellers in hardcover, paperback and ebook format.

 Private Investigator Mackenzie Brody is hired by a prominent Scottish author to search for his mother, who disappeared two years earlier in the USA.
 While Brody crisscrosses continents to follow leads in California, Massachusetts and Scotland, her personal search for her missing brother also reaches a head.
 As the investigation proceeds, lies and crimes are revealed and lives forever altered.